UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day2.md

 5. So, what is a toolchain / why is it needed?
     - a set of compilers that were used to build the software. a compiler translates ("compiles") readable source code into runnable executables and libraries. when we load a module that depends on other modules and other libraries, we often have to make sure they were all built with the same compiler set (toolchain)
     - "why is it needed" is a really good question. it was a choice by the designers of EasyBuild (the framework we use to install most of our software) and I guess their motivation was better reproducibility? unsure but there are other opinions and approaches on how software dependencies can be managed
-        - Most software distribution methods use a shared version compiler to ensure ABI (application binary interface) and layout compatability of the software being compiled
+        - Most software distribution methods use a shared version compiler to ensure ABI (application binary interface) and layout compatibility of the software being compiled

 6. [MP] Question that came up here in my break-out room from yesterdays session: SLURM gives information about how much memory was used maximally - but how can a user find out how much memory was used in total for the job - i.e. to know what to ask for next time?
      - but isn't "max" the thing to ask for since it will never go beyond that? or max plus 15-20% perhaps is a good approach. adding 15-20% because it might not be always the same and it would be pity to get the job cancelled after 2 days of running just because few MB were missing.
 But it is a good idea to not ask for excessively too much "just to be on the safe side" and we will maybe comment on that later today